A New Solution For

 Kitrou, P.M., Karnabatidis, D., Endovascular Treatment of Dysfunctional Vascular Access: From Fundamentals to an Algorithmic Approach, Endovascular Today Supplement, Fall 2019

-Over Two Million patients globally use hemodialysis to treat ESRD.1 The Hemodialysis procedure is where the blood is filtered out through a hemodialysis machine and then returns it to the body when the kidneys are unable to function.
+Over two million patients globally use hemodialysis to treat ESRD.1 The Hemodialysis procedure is where the blood is filtered out through a hemodialysis machine and then returns it to the body when the kidneys are unable to function.

 References: